Differentially Private Oblivious RAM: Introduction

-Hence, we propose a novel approach for developing practical ORAM protocols that can support even a constant bandwidth overhead compared to conventional RAMs.
-Our key approach is to provide statistical privacy guarantees and propose tunable protocol designs.
-We first formalize the notion of a \emph{differentially private ORAM} that provides statistical privacy guarantees, and which to the extent of our knowledge, is the first of its kind.
-As the name suggests, we use the differential privacy framework developed by Dwork \textit{et al.}~\cite{differentialprivacy} with its $(\epsilon,\delta)$-differential privacy modification~\cite{epsilondelta}.
+In this paper, we propose a novel approach for developing practical ORAM protocols.
+Our key idea is to trade-off performance at the cost of quantified statistical privacy.
+We first formalize the notion of a \emph{differentially private ORAM} that provides statistical privacy guarantees.
+As the name suggests, we use the differential privacy framework developed by Dwork~\textit{et al.}~\cite{differentialprivacy} with its $(\epsilon,\delta)$-differential privacy modification~\cite{epsilondelta}.
 In the current formulation of an ORAM, the output is computationally indistinguishable for any two input sequences.
 In a differentially private ORAM, we characterize the effect of a small change in the ORAM input to the change in the probability distribution at the output.

-We also present Root ORAM\footnote{The protocol family is called Root ORAM because in the lowest bandwidth regime, the data structure reduces to just the root and the leaves (tree of depth 1).
-Refer to Sec.~\ref{newmodel} for details.}, a family of ORAM schemes that provide tunable ORAM protocols allowing variable bandwidth overheads, system security and outsourcing ratios and including a design point that supports constant bandwidth construction and provide rigorous privacy guarantees of differentially private ORAMs.
-The low bandwidth protocols, achieved at the cost of statistical privacy and lower outsourcing ratios, are an order of magnitude improvement over previous work in which the protocols still incur a logarithmic bandwidth~\cite{pathoram,gentryoramSC,SSSoram}.

-The formalization of a differentially private ORAM opens up a large underlying design space currently not considered by the community.
-With rigorously quantified privacy guarantees, we propose Root ORAM as the first step in the direction of statistically private ORAMs.
+This formalization of a differentially private ORAM subsumes the current notion of ORAM security viz., $\epsilon = 0$ leads to the currently accepted ORAM security definition in Section~\ref{sec:statisticaloram}.
+Yet such a formalization opens up a large underlying design space currently not considered by the community.
+We also present \ourprotocol{}, a tunable family of ORAM schemes allowing variable bandwidth overheads, system security and outsourcing ratios while providing quantified privacy guarantees of differentially private ORAMs. \ourprotocol{} is not a silver bullet for all applications (see Section~\ref{sec:DPPIR} for enabling requirements).
+But we hope that this first step in the direction of statistically private ORAMs opens the door for the research community to build more efficient ORAM protocols.
+In Section~\ref{sec:DPPIR}, we demonstrate an application where DP-ORAM provides a promising solution to the problem of private information retrieval.